surveyjs/survey-library/src/localization/readme.md

 1. Open the [`src/localization`](../localization/) directory and find the required dictionary.
 1. Change required translations.
 1. [Rebuild the library](../../README.md#build-the-surveyjs-form-library-from-sources).
 1. *(Optional)* Create a [pull request](https://github.com/surveyjs/survey-library/pulls) to share your translations with the community.
-After the PR is merged, your localization will be included into the next official release.
+After the PR is merged, your localization will be included in the next official release.